Vehicle Bill of Sale

 Why You Need a Vehicle Bill of Sale

-You are selling a used car privately and need a legally compliant document that records the sale price, vehicle details, odometer reading, and as-is terms to protect yourself from future liability claims by the buyer.
+You are selling a used car privately and need a legally compliant document that records the sale price, vehicle details, odometer reading, and as-is terms to protect yourself from future liability waiver claims by the buyer.
+Start with our free vehicle bill of sale template to ensure you include every required field.

 You are gifting a vehicle to a family member and need documentation showing the transfer was a gift with zero consideration, which may qualify for a sales tax exemption at the DMV depending on your state.

-You bought a vehicle but the seller has since become unreachable, and you need the bill of sale as proof of purchase to obtain a bonded title or resolve ownership questions with the DMV.
+You bought a vehicle but the seller has since become unreachable, and you need the bill of sale as proof of purchase to obtain a bill of sale or resolve ownership questions with the DMV.

 Key Sections in a Vehicle Bill of Sale